Chuck Yeager: Test pilot – breaking the sound barrier

-Yeager went on to break many other speed and altitude records.
-He was also one of the first American pilots to fly a Mikoyan-Gurevich MiG-15, after its pilot, No Kum-sok, defected to South Korea.
+Yeager continued to break many speed and altitude records.
+He was one of the first American pilots to fly a Mikoyan-Gurevich MiG-15, after its pilot, No Kum-sok, defected to South Korea.
 Returning to Muroc, during the latter half of 1953, Yeager was involved with the USAF team that was working on the X-1A, an aircraft designed to surpass Mach 2 in level flight.
 That year, he flew a chase aircraft for the civilian pilot Jackie Cochran as she became the first woman to fly faster than sound.

-On November 20, 1953, the U.S. Navy program involving the D-558-II Skyrocket and its pilot, Scott Crossfield, became the first team to reach twice the speed of sound.
+On November 20, 1953, the U.S. Navy program involving the Douglas D-558-II Skyrocket and its pilot, Scott Crossfield, became the first team to reach twice the speed of sound.
 After they were bested, Ridley and Yeager decided to beat rival Crossfield's speed record in a series of test flights that they dubbed "Operation NACA Weep".
-Not only did they beat Crossfield by setting a new record at Mach 2.44 on December 12, 1953, but they did it in time to spoil a celebration planned for the 50th anniversary of flight in which Crossfield was to be called "the fastest man alive".
+They not only beat Crossfield by setting a new record at Mach 2.44 on December 12, 1953, but also did so in time to spoil a celebration planned for the 50th anniversary of flight, at which Crossfield was to be called "the fastest man alive".

 The new record flight, however, did not entirely go to plan, since shortly after reaching Mach 2.44, Yeager lost control of the X-1A at about 80000 ft due to inertia coupling, a phenomenon largely unknown at the time.
 With the aircraft simultaneously rolling, pitching, and yawing out of control, Yeager dropped 51000 ft in less than a minute before regaining control at around 29000 ft.
 He then managed to land without further incident.
 For this feat, Yeager was awarded the Distinguished Service Medal (DSM) in 1954.